 While there is a heavy focus on the shop floor aspects of MRP and ERP systems, it is important to remember the “supporting cast” that goes with them.
-Planning, scheduling, forecasting, purchasing, and a myriad of other departments are critical to the success of the modern-day factory.
+Planning, scheduling, forecasting, purchasing, inventory management, and a myriad of other departments are critical to the success of the modern-day factory.

 But with the arrival of agile, cloud-based ERP systems, inventory management isn’t out of reach for small and medium-sized manufacturers.
 Now, with advanced software, manufacturing companies of all sizes can enjoy the same benefits as larger companies and control their inventory with effective and accurate inventory management.

 Inventory management isn’t just a warehouse of “things needed for production”.
 It is a dynamic and critical part of the production effort itself.
 Inventory is as much an asset like a piece of production equipment and must be managed with the same level of care.
 In fact, inventory value can often exceed the value of production equipment and is an important non-capitalized asset.

 Inventory management is an integral part of overall supply